-When the human body is challenged by a specific bacteria, it begins to create antibodies to try and kill that foreign bacteria.
-The antibodies created can be detected using the ELISA test.
+When the human immune system is "challenged" by a specific bacteria, it begins to produce antibodies to try and kill that foreign bacteria.
+This is how your immune system works.

 However, if there are other clinical symptoms of Lyme disease, your doctor may well make the assumption that you DO have Lyme disease, and start to treat you, while he waits for a subsequent ELISA test to show positive.

-For information on the symptoms of Lyme Disease, go to Symptoms Lyme Disease
+For information on the symptoms of Lyme Disease, go to Symptoms Lyme Disease.

-This particular test confirms that there are actual antibodies to the Borrelia Burgdorferi bacteria.
+The Western Blot test CONFIRMS that there are actual antibodies to the Borrelia Burgdorferi bacteria.

-For some information on Lyme Disease treatment, have a look at How to treat Lyme Disease
+For some information on Lyme Disease treatment, have a look at How to treat Lyme Disease.

 Doctors may also wish to check other routine laboratory tests to determine how severely the patient's body has been affected by the Lyme disease.
 Other blood tests include:

 These tests are helpful to determine if the bacteria has spread throughout the body.
-Testing of synovial fluid and cerebrospinal fluid may be needed if the patient presents with Lyme disease induced arthritis or Lyme disease induced meningitis.
+Testing of synovial fluid and cerebro-spinal fluid may be needed if the patient presents with Lyme disease induced arthritis or Lyme disease induced meningitis.